Lawrence Technological University’s 1st Scholarship Gala Exceeded Expectations

 Speeches by LTU President Tarek Sobh, Vice President for Philanthropy and Alumni Engagement Kevin Finn, and pre-medical studies alum Haya Sobh, along with well-crafted videos, reinforced the evening’s theme, with a special focus on scholarships aimed at students from underserved communities.

-The audience’s Blue Devil pride was especially evident during a keynote speech by John Donley, whose father, 1943 alum Ed Donley, rose from humble beginnings to public and private leadership positions of significance— including his tenure as chairman of the U.S. Chamber of Commerce under former President Ronald Reagan.
+The audience’s Blue Devil pride was especially evident during a keynote speech by John Donley, whose father, 1943 alum Ed Donley, rose from humble beginnings to public and independent leadership positions of significance— including his tenure as chairman of the U.S. Chamber of Commerce under former President Ronald Reagan.

 Donley reflected on the impact of LTU’s transformative education and the importance of giving back, particularly to the university that changed his father’s life by offering him a scholarship; in return, the Donley family has donated generously to the Edward Donley Scholars Program throughout the years.